saffre-rumma/www/stories/jobs/pm.rst

   database applications is currently dominated by a few proprietary giants.

-- The Lino framework has the potential of becoming such a solution.
+- The Lino framework has the potential of becoming a solution for this problem.
-  Lino is a sign of hope for those who believe that software must be free.

 - This potential is currently merely visible to investors and stakeholders.
 There is much work to do to bring Lino to the next